rk141851418-spec/pizza_sales_analysis_data_analyst_project/README.md

 - The **Classic Deluxe** is the highest-volume pizza, but **Thai Chicken Pizza** generates the highest revenue.
 - Premium pizzas are strong revenue drivers even with lower order volume.

-### 📦 Size Drives Revenue
+### 📦 Order & Size Behavior
-- **Large pizzas** generate more revenue than all other sizes combined.
-- Average order quantity is ~1 pizza per order → revenue growth depends on **selling larger sizes**, not more units.
+- Customers typically purchase **1 pizza per size/type**.
+- However, the most common order contains **2 pizzas in total**, indicating combo-style purchasing.
+- This suggests strong potential for **bundle offers and upselling larger sizes**.
+-
 ### 🍕 Category Performance
 - The **Classic category** leads in both total orders and total revenue.
 - It provides a stable revenue base while niche categories contribute smaller shares.